Sometimes being a mom is just hard.

 And this was an opportunity for me to allow God to use me as His ambassador in my child’s life to again re-share the gospel and explain what sin is and the need for repentance.
 This is my calling, my mission.
-To make disciples and sometimes it happens through stepping up, and being the parent we are called to be, being willing to allow our children to experience the consequence and punishment for their actions, and holding them accountable.
+To make disciples.
+It requires stepping up, and being the parent we are called to be; willing to allow our children to experience consequences for their actions, and holding them accountable.

 If you are struggling today as a parent, and you feel weary, just burnt out and feel like you are failing in your parental role, let’s pray together.
 Because you know what?
 I am pregnant with my 7th child, and though you might think I have this parenting thing down, I don’t.
 I mess up and make mistakes, and fail to follow through sometimes, and even chose to be selfish and make wrong decisions.
 But there is grace for you and for me.
 So let’s pray.

 Parenting is hard.
 It isn’t all bubbles, vacations, and butterfly kisses.
 And we recognize the incredible privilege we have to be parents, but we also come to you and ask that you would guide each of us to be and do as you would have us.
 Lead us Father.
 We acknowledge that all wisdom comes from You and that You are the most gracious Father, but that you are also just.
 Help us to make wise decisions in our parenting and guide us.
 Help us to be the mother and father you call us to be.
 The one that is willing to do the hard thing because we love our children and don’t want to see them continuing to walk in sin.

 And Lord Jesus, would you help us to have grace with our children.
 As the Son, you understand fully what it is to be a child as well and sometimes we forget.
 Would you remind us?
 Help us to have perspective and to be receptive to our children’s needs both spiritually and emotionally.
 Amen.